Community Case Competency Project Roadmap

 Propose your Plan

 The first step is to propose your idea by submitting our Initial Project Proposal Submission Form.
-This will go to the PYTI® office and Ginger so we can approve your project.
-Once you get an email of approval from PYTI® staff, you can move forward!
-Details for final completion of project will be worked out with direct mentorship from Ginger (i.e. length and breadth of project summary, for example, whether or not it becomes a blog post, toolkit item, public health educational material, personal reflection, or peer-reviewed publication ready article).
+This will go to the PYTI® office so your faculty advisor can approve your project.
+Once you get an email of approval from PYTI® staff, you can move forward.
+Details for final completion of project will be worked out with direct mentorship from faculty (i.e. length and breadth of project summary, for example, whether or not it becomes a blog post, toolkit item, public health educational material, personal reflection, or peer-reviewed publication ready article).

 Share and Connect